Hi, you are logged in as , if you are not , please click here

 On successful completion of the module you will be able to demonstrate knowledge and understanding of Female Art as illustrated by various artists including Evelyn de Morgan and Bridget Riley and will gain mastery of drawing, painting and mixed media techniques in order to develop personal art projects in a range of genres, building on artists’ examples.

-This 8-week course will take place in person on Tuesday evenings from 7pm to 9pm starting on 29th April 2025 and finishing on 17th June 2025.
+This 8-week course will take place on Tuesday evenings from 7pm to 9pm starting on 13th January 2026 and finishing on 3rd March 2026.

 Please see our price list below: